With other responders, OHC personnel come out to on-site

 the Occupational Health Center isn't open, see the

-Nurses also coordinate and prepare the disaster medical response team.
+Nurses also coordinate and prepare the emergency medical response team.

 We treat minor injuries, including: